GannaChernyshova/labspace-dhi-node/.labspace/01-introduction.md

 # Introduction

 👋 Welcome to the **Docker Hardened Images** lab!
-This lab outlines the benefits of Docker Hardened Images and walks you throught the migration process for the Node application.
+This lab outlines the benefits of Docker Hardened Images and walks you through the migration process for the Node application.

 ## Docker Hardened Images are Secure, Minimal, Production-Ready Images with near-zero CVEs and enterprise-grade SLA for rapid remediation.